A Capitol Fourth 2011

 Airs Monday, July 4, 2011 at 8 p.m. & 9:30 p.m. on KPBS TV

 America’s biggest and brightest birthday party, "A Capitol Fourth," features unrivaled musical performances by some of the country’s best known and award-winning musicians in performance with the National Symphony Orchestra live from the West Lawn of the U.S. Capitol.

 Test Your Knowledge of the 4th

 The story of our nation's founding is filled with larger-than-life personalities and fascinating events.
 Try taking one of these fun, short quizzes to test your knowledge of the 4th — then and now.

 Get tips on photographing fireworks displays from Smithsonian Institution photographers.

-Bringing viewers the most spectacular fireworks display anywhere in the nation, the 30th annual broadcast of "A Capitol Fourth" will capture the stunning pyrotechnics from every vantage point with 18 TV cameras stationed around the city — including the U.S. Capitol, the White House, the Washington Monument and across the Potomac River.
+"A Capitol Fourth" will capture the stunning pyrotechnics from every vantage point with 20 television cameras stationed around the city – including the U.S. Capitol, the White House, the Washington Monument and across the Potomac River.

 "A Capitol Fourth" is on Facebook.